JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 --------------

 Timestamps have different meanings, depending on the implementation.
-A record\'s timestamp can refer to the time when the event occurred, or when the record was ingested into Kafka, or when the record was processed.
+A record's timestamp can refer to the time when the event occurred, or when the record was ingested into Kafka, or when the record was processed.
 These times are *event-time*, *ingestion-time*, and *processing-time*.

-Event-time
+- Event-time

-:   The time when a record is created by the data source.
-Achieving
-    event-time semantics requires embedding timestamps in records when an event occurs and the record is produced.
+  The time when a record is created by the data source.
+Achieving event-time semantics requires embedding timestamps in records when an event occurs and the record is produced.

   For example, if the record is a geo-location change reported by a GPS sensor in a car, the associated event-time is the time when the GPS sensor captured the location change.

-Ingestion-time
+- Ingestion-time

-:   The time when a record is stored in a topic partition by a Kafka
+  The time when a record is stored in a topic partition by a Kafka broker.
-    broker.
 Ingestion-time is similar to event-time, as a timestamp is embedded in the record, but the ingestion timestamp is generated when the Kafka broker appends the record to the target topic.

   Ingestion-time can approximate event-time if the time difference between the creation of the record and its ingestion into Kafka is small.

   For use cases where event-time semantics aren\'t possible, ingestion-time may be an alternative.
 Consider using ingestion-time when data producers don\'t embed timestamps in records, as in older versions of Kafka's Java producer client, or when the producer can\'t assign timestamps directly, like when it doesn\'t have access to a local clock.

-Processing-time
+- Processing-time

-:   The time when the record is consumed by a stream processing
+  The time when the record is consumed by a stream processing application.
-    application.
 The processing-time can occur immediately after ingestion-time, or it may be delayed by milliseconds, hours, or days.

   For example, imagine an analytics application that reads and processes the geo-location data reported from car sensors, and presents it to a fleet-management dashboard.
 In this case, processing-time in the analytics application might be many minutes or hours after the event-time, as cars can move out of mobile reception for periods of time and have to buffer records locally.

-Don\'t mix streams or tables that have different time semantics.
+Don't mix streams or tables that have different time semantics.

 ### Timestamp Assignment

-A record\'s timestamp is set either by the record\'s producer or by the Kafka broker, depending on the topic\'s timestamp configuration.
-The topic\'s [message.timestamp.type](https://docs.confluent.io/current/installation/configuration/topic-configs.html#message-timestamp-type) setting can be either `CreateTime` or `LogAppendTime`.
+A record's timestamp is set either by the record's producer or by the Kafka broker, depending on the topic's timestamp configuration.
+The topic's [message.timestamp.type](https://docs.confluent.io/current/installation/configuration/topic-configs.html#message-timestamp-type) setting can be either `CreateTime` or `LogAppendTime`.

-CreateTime

-:   The broker uses the the record\'s timestamp as set by the producer.
+- CreateTime: The broker uses the the record's timestamp as set by the producer.
 This setting enforces event-time semantics.

-LogAppendTime

-:   The broker overwrites the record\'s timestamp with the broker\'s
-    local time when it appends the record to the topic\'s log.
+- LogAppendTime: The broker overwrites the record's timestamp with the broker's local time when it appends the record to the topic's log.
 This setting enforces ingestion-time semantics.
 If `LogAppendTime` is configured, the producer has no control over the timestamp.

-KSQL doesn\'t support processing-time operations directly, but you can implement user-defined functions (UDFs) that access the current time.
+KSQL doesn't support processing-time operations directly, but you can implement user-defined functions (UDFs) that access the current time.
 For more information, see [ksql-udfs]{role="ref"}.

-By default, when KSQL imports a topic to create a stream, it uses the record\'s timestamp, but you can add the WITH(TIMESTAMP=\'some-field\') clause to use a different field from the record\'s value as the timestamp.
-The optional TIMESTAMP\_FORMAT property indicates how KSQL should parse the field.
+By default, when KSQL imports a topic to create a stream, it uses the record's timestamp, but you can add the WITH(TIMESTAMP='some-field') clause to use a different field from the record's value as the timestamp.
+The optional TIMESTAMP_FORMAT property indicates how KSQL should parse the field.
 The field you specify can be an event-time or an ingestion-time.
 This approach implements *payload-time* semantics.